Conforms with the guiding principles of Eco-Friendly Landscaping

 Sedge (Carex divulsa), adding movement to the garden and evoking

-• This corner property is subject to extensive exposure, not only to
+a meadow-like style. - This corner property is subject to extensive exposure, not only to

 the sun, but also to heat from the street and noise from traffic.
 A